PaayasAkotkar/web-address/README.md

 ## WebAddress
-The package is designed to robousty to push the request to the servers using raw http
+The package is designed to robousty push the request to the servers using raw http

 ## Quick-Start:-
 1. run the compile